FoundCompBio-Spr24/IntroToR_Week11/README.md

 # This is a comment.
 ```

-The fundamental data types in R are very similar to Python: numeric, integer, logical, character.
+The fundamental data types in R are very similar to Python: double, integer, logical, character.
+Both doubles and integers are considered numeric variables.

 ```
 myNum <- 4.5
 class(myNum) # numeric
-is.numeric(myNum) # TRUE
+is.double(myNum) # TRUE

 myInt <- 8L # The L specifies that the 8 is an integer
 class(myInt) # integer